jartdian/pianoChordFlashcard/README.md

 # pianoChordFlashcard

-A simple tool for learning piano chords in the style of flashcards
+A simple visual learning tool for piano chords , in the style of flashcards